ComparisonAugust 7, 20268 min read

 No Dark Web Monitoring

-Single-User Only
+Single-User Only — No Family Plan

-Billing Complaints
+Billing and Cancellation Complaints

-Requires the App Open
+Requires the App to Stay Open

 Occasional Platform-Specific Failures